Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Galaxy formation and SMBH growth

 Before analyzing AGN luminosities, we first examine the SMBH mass function and its evolution, as well as their accretion rates.
-Figure~\ref{fig:BHMF} shows the SMBH mass function and its variation with redshift.
+In practice, at each \textbf{redshift snapshot} of interest, all SMBH masses in the simulation are collected, binned in logarithmic intervals of 0.125 dex, and normalized by the comoving volume to yield the SMBH mass function.
+Fig.\,\ref{fig:BHMF} shows the SMBH mass function and its variation with redshift.
 At $z=0$, the model prediction aligns broadly well with the observed data.
-Toward higher redshifts, the abundance decreases and the slope steepens at lower masses. {It should be noted that the abundance of SMBHs with masses below $10^6\,\mathrm{M_\odot}$ could suffer from halo mass resolution effects.
-Therefore, the main analysis focuses on SMBHs with masses exceeding $10^6\,\mathrm{M_\odot}$. }
+Toward higher redshifts, the abundance decreases, and the slope steepens at lower masses.
+It should be noted that the abundance of SMBHs with masses below $10^6\,\mathrm{M_\odot}$ could suffer from halo mass resolution effects.
+Therefore, our main analysis focuses on SMBHs with masses $>10^6\,\mathrm{M_\odot}$.

+Fig.\,\ref{fig:MbhMbul} compares the $M_\mathrm{BH}-M_\mathrm{bul}$ relations predicted by the SAM used in this work and by the H15 catalog, where the solid curves represent the median black hole mass in each bulge mass bin, with shaded regions indicating the $\pm1\sigma$ scatter.
+The red and black data points show the observed $M_\mathrm{BH}-M_\mathrm{bul}$ pairs compiled in Table.\,2 and Table.\,3 of \citet{kormendy2013}, corresponding to galaxies with classical bulges and ellipticals.
+We exclude sources lacking one of the two estimates and those identified as mergers in progress.
+Compared with the observed relation, for a given bulge mass, the predicted BH mass in the H15 catalog falls below the observational relation (also see Fig.\,9 of \citet{2024MNRAS.529.4958P}).
+In contrast, the SAM catalog employed in this study yields a relation that more closely matches the observed trend, both in normalization and shape (Note that the $M_\mathrm{BH}-M_\mathrm{bul}$ relation had not been adopted as calibration in the SAM catalog).

-Figure.\,\ref{fig:mdot} illustrates the number density distribution of the Eddington-normalized accretion rate at different redshifts.
-The total distribution at $z=0$ is duplicated in grey in other redshift panels.
-This reveals that AGNs with very low accretion rates exist predominantly at low redshifts.
-Accretion rates below $10^{-8}$ Eddington are only present at $z<1.5$.
-The accretion rates are divided into Quasar mode and Radio mode accretion.
-Quasar mode predominantly drives moderate to super-Eddington rates, while Radio mode is associated with lower rates.
-The contribution of the Quasar mode increases with redshift, reflecting the higher frequency of mergers at earlier times.
+Fig.\,\ref{fig:mdot} illustrates the number density distribution of the Eddington-normalized accretion rate at different redshifts, showing in black solid curves.
+The accretion rates are further divided into quasar-mode and radio-mode accretion, denoted by dotted and dashed curves respectively, where quasar-mode predominantly drives moderate to super-Eddington rates, and radio-mode is associated with lower rates.
+In general, the Eddington-normalized accretion rate distribution exhibits a double-peaked structure, with the higher-rate peak dominated by quasar-mode accretion.
+The $z=0$ accretion rate number density is duplicated in each panel for reference, denoted by grey solid curves.
+Compared to the number density distribution at each redshift, the high-accretion-rate peak becomes increasingly prominent at higher redshifts, while AGNs with very low accretion rates exist predominantly at low redshifts - accretion rates below $10^{-8}$ Eddington only present at $z<1.5$.
+This indicates that the contribution from quasar-mode accretion rises with redshift, reflecting the higher rate of mergers at earlier times.